Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 12 (OCR) ---

 ## 9.3.1
-= and Provider agree that this Agreement applies to Health Services rendered by Provider at the Provider's location(s) on file a may, in its discretion, limit this Agreement to Provider's locations, operations, InesS OF Corporate form, status or structure in existence on the Effective Date of this Agreement and prior to the occurrence of any of the events set forth in subsections 9.3.1.1 — 9.3.1.5.
+rarer and Provider agree that this Agreement applies to Health Services rendered by Provider at the Provider's location(s) on file Vt may, in its discretion, limit this Agreement to Provider's locations, operations, Business or corporate form, status or structure in existence on the Effective Date of this Agreement and prior to the occurrence of any of the events set forth in subsections 9.3.1.1 — 9.3.1.5.
 Unless otherwise required by Regulatory Requirements, Provider shall provide at least ninety (90) days prior written notice of any such